chrisnager/crafted-css/README.md

 My personal CSS styleguide

-"All code in any code-base should look like a single person typed it, no matter how many people contributed."
+> All code in any code-base should look like a single person typed it, no matter how many people contributed.
-- @necolas from idomatic.css
+>    – @necolas from idomatic.css